-Copyright Agency Limited (Copyright Agency) is strongly committed to protecting the privacy of individuals.
+Copyright Agency Limited (incorporating the former Viscopy Limited) (Copyright Agency) is strongly committed to protecting the privacy of individuals.

 - the kinds of personal information that Copyright Agency collects and holds;